 Laboratory mistakes can play a major role in a medical malpractice-related misdiagnosis, and can pave the way for a lifetime of suffering and health complications.
 Negligent review of test results, review oversight, mishandling of patient samples and diagnostic errors can lead to health complications, misleading diagnoses and even wrongful death.
 Ronemus & Vilensky’s New York medical malpractice lawyers can help you determine if your case falls into this category of medical malpractice, as well as what legal options you can pursue to redress your situation.

 Nursing Malpractice, Hospital Patient Injuries and Inadequate Staffing

 Finally, nursing malpractice can occur as a result of negligent activity from hospital doctors, hospital nurses or other hospital staff.
 According to the Institute of Medicine, between 44,000 and 98,000 Americans die each year in U.S. hospitals as a result of preventable medical errors.
 Improper diagnoses, use of excessive force during procedures, and patient harm due to use of equipment or improper administration of medication all fall under the purview of this category of medical malpractice.
-The New York medical malpractice attorneys from Ronemus and Vilensky can help determine whether your hospital or the attending doctor are liable for medical malpractice, and will work to seek swift and just resolution.
+Attorneys can help determine whether your hospital or the attending doctor are liable for medical malpractice, and will work to seek swift and just resolution.

 Medical Malpractice, Nursing Malpractice, Medical Mistakes and the Law